-Retains current reimbursement criteria and rate of \$43.50 per diem for housing in jail presumptive prison felons and certain straddle-cell offenders; deletes requirement for study and report on sentencing guidelines impact.
-House limited CJRP to first quarter of the fiscal year.
+Retains current reimbursement criteria and rate, which offers \$43.50 per diem payments for housing in jail presumptive prison felons and certain straddle-cell offenders; deletes requirement for study and report on sentencing guidelines impact.
+House limited CJRP to first quarter of the fiscal year, retaining current reimbursement criteria and rate.
 Senate retained current language.
 Executive limited reimbursement to presumptive-prison felons and parole violators with new sentences who were not sentencing guidelines lockouts.